advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

 Homer was merely Alexander's excuse to unleash his egomaniac high risk gambles, that just turned to be coinciding with a weak-minded Persian emperor with issues of political insecurity.

-When looking at Homer, sure, there might a nugget of historical truth that can be summarized as the following:
+When looking at Homer, sure, there might be a nugget of historical truth that can be summarized as the following:
 There was place called Troy.

 However, when attempting to use Homer to explain the psychology of Alexander the Great,